 Selling Your Home

-Selling your home is one of the most important financial transactions you will make.
+Selling your home is one of the most important, and often the largest, financial transactions home owners will make.
 The goal of most home owners selling their home is to sell it as quickly as possible at the best possible price.
 Time, and sometimes money, invested in preparing your home for a quick sale will help deliver a higher return on your investment.

 - Your front door is the first thing buyers will see, so be sure it is fresh and clean.

-- Be sure that your yard is free of refuse and leaves.
+- Ensure your yard is free of refuse and leaves.

 - During winter, remove all ice and snow from walkways and steps.